Jane Pauley: Today

-In 1990, Pauley co-hosted the 42nd Primetime Emmy Awards, alongside Candice Bergen and Jay Leno and began to serve as substitute anchor for NBC Nightly News.
+In 1990, Pauley co-hosted the 42nd Primetime Emmy Awards, alongside Candice Bergen and Jay Leno, and began to serve as substitute anchor for NBC Nightly News.

-The success of Changes launched five one-hour specials the summer of 1990 called "Real Life with Jane Pauley".
+The success of Changes launched five one-hour specials in the summer of 1990 called Real Life with Jane Pauley.
 They were also ratings hits, and in January 1991 NBC launched the half hour series Real Life with Jane Pauley on Sunday nights.
 The show was cancelled after one season in October 1991.

 Dateline NBC

-On March 31, 1992, NBC launched Dateline, its 18th attempt at a newsmagazine.
+On March 31, 1992, NBC launched Dateline, its 18th attempt at a news magazine.
 Pauley co-anchored Dateline from 1992 to 2003 along with Stone Phillips.
 Dateline made its own news on February 9, 1993, when at the end of a regularly scheduled edition of Dateline, Pauley and Phillips delivered a public apology to General Motors on behalf of NBC as part of the settlement of a lawsuit regarding the failure to disclose the use of an incendiary device in a story about the safety of a General Motors pickup truck which aired on Dateline on November 17, 1992.
 Neither Pauley nor Phillips had any connection to the segment; an internal investigation resulted in the resignation of the NBC News president, along with the dismissal of Dateline's executive producer and others involved with the GM story.
 Dateline survived, went on to thrive, and at one point was on the air five nights a week.

 In addition to her Dateline responsibilities, Pauley also anchored Time and Again, a half hour show airing on then-fledgling MSNBC that recounted major news stories with footage from the NBC News archives.

 In 2003, Pauley surprised NBC by declining to renegotiate her expiring contract.
 Explaining her decision, Pauley said at the time, "I think women think a lot about cycles, biological and personal.
 This year another cycle came around: my contract was up.
 It seemed an opportunity to take a life audit.
 I keep walking by bookstores and seeing titles talking about second acts in life."